UPSC 2023 (Syllabus, Study Material, Quiz)

 • Learn to fight fatigue but spare some time for relaxation too.

-• Check your speed, output by self-testing on your own in advance.
-For this you can appear in the mock test.
+• Check your speed, and output by self-testing on your own in advance.
+For this, you can appear in the mock test.

 • Figure out your weak points and work on them so that they disappear before your exam day.